opencord/cord/docs/quickstart_physical.md

 - *eth3* on the head node is the uplink from the POD to the Internet.

 The following assumptions are made about the phyical CORD POD being deployed:
-- The leaf - spine switchs are Accton 6712s
+- The leaf - spine switches are Accton 6712s
 - The compute nodes are using 40G Intel NIC cards
 - The compute node that is to be designated the *head node* has **Ubuntu 14.04 LTS** installed.
 In addition, the user should have **password-less sudo permission**.

-**Prerequisite: Vagrant is installed and operationally.**
+**Prerequisite: Vagrant is installed and operational.**
 **Note:** *This quick start guide has only been tested against Vagrant and VirtualBox, specially on MacOS.*